Zhao Zhonghao

 Zhao Zhonghao (born 8 August 1995) is a Chinese sport shooter.

 He participated at the 2018 ISSF World Shooting Championships, winning a medal.

-He has qualified to represent China at the 2020 Summer Olympics.
+In March 2021 he was selected to represent China at the 2020 Summer Olympics in the Men's 50m three position rifle.
+He finished eleventh.

+At the 2025 National Games of China, he won a gold medal in the 50m rifle 3-position pairs, teamed with Wang Zifei.